 However, you need to be cautious with how much you include on your landing pages.
 You should aim to write 500 words or more for each landing page or blog that you upload, but if you include too much information, or don’t break the text up, it can lead to more confusion.
 Try to keep information concise and content easy to read.

 Reader drop off rates increase the further down a page progresses, with many viewers never going below the fold (the unseen part of a page on the screen).
 Make sure your most important information is at the top of the page, so that if a visitor stays on your page for only a brief amount of time they still have enough information about your services to keep them in your sales conversion funnel.

+If you want to focus on running your business, instead of writing content for your website, we can help.
+Our team of marketing experts can craft content that feels as if it has been written by you in-house.
 For further support with crafting your landing pages and our specialist recommendations on content best-practice, get in touch with our friendly team today.